 A solid crunchy they do not gorge on throughout the day or night.
 If you find your cats are eating too much of the crunchy food it is either too low in nutrients for them or you need to cut back the amount or change the brand.
 Take it from someone who has the epitome of stereotypical orange tabby cats, one of them even loves pasta noodles.
 Lasagna anyone?
 Anyone?

 We recommend First Mate food for crunchy, as it’s worked well for our two voracious eaters.
 You can find it at Pet Stores or Amazon.

 Orange Tabby Cat Strong Prey Drive

 Yes.
 They want to hunt.
 It’s good for them to mimic this to keep the weight down as it’s exercise.
 We chose to make our two indoor cats and they love to watch the bugs, birds and things at the windows.
 We make sure to play with them with the magical bug wand to keep them active.
 The tabby coat pattern is mythical in cats with those markings being said to be highly intelligent.
 This keeps their minds active and outsmarting prey is part of it.
+This is largely important with orange tabby cats because of their previous mentioned love of food.
+It’s really not uncommon to see a big fat chonk orange tabby.
+This is because they eat when hungry, eat when bored or eat for fun.
 Keep them active, keep their minds and bodies doing cat things.